 Demetrius's COA sessions were conducted in a small conference room at his school.
-For Donny, Charles, and Braden, researcher-as-therapist COAs were conducted in empty auxiliary rooms in the school building and teacher-as-therapist COAs were conducted in their usual classrooms while other students were in Art or PE classes.
+For Donny, Charles, and Braden, researcher-as-therapist COAs were conducted in empty auxiliary rooms in the school building and teacher-as-therapist COAs were conducted in their usual classrooms while other students were in art or physical education classes.
 Intervention sessions were conducted in the usual classroom during scheduled 1:1 instruction (Demetrius), at a desk in the hallway outside the usual classroom (Donny), and in a teacher planning room (Charles and Braden).

+We arranged each COA at a table with a line of masking tape dividing the space in half.
 We also placed lines of tape on the floor to clearly demarcate two contiguous choice areas.
 Materials associated with each choice condition (i.e., preferred items, neutral/low-preferred items, task materials; see Table 1) were placed on corresponding sides of the table.
-Materials used during intervention sessions included: 8.5 x 11 in.
-(21.59 x 27.94 cm) laminated token boards, three sets of 1 x 1 in.
-(2.54 x 2.54 cm) laminated tokens, and academic worksheets.
+Materials used during intervention sessions included: $8.5 \times 11$ in. $(21.59 \times 27.94$ cm) laminated token boards, three sets of $1 \times 1$ in. $(2.54 \times 2.54$ cm) laminated tokens, and academic worksheets.